turnerchristian/mayden-challenges/README.md

 Challenge requirements:
 Prints the numbers 0-1000-0 (every number inbetween), with 1000 only once and each number on a new line in:

- 	1.The fewest PHP characters you can
+ 	The fewest PHP characters you can

 # [Rails and Posts](https://github.com/turnerror/mayden-challenges/tree/master/fence-challenge)